-Restated Reserve 31st March 2024 £000 31st March 2023 £000 Purpose of Reserve Revaluation Reserve 5,211 4,034 Store of gains on revaluation of non- current assets not yet realised through sales.
-Financial Instruments Revaluation Reserve (270) (296) Store of gains and losses arising from changes in the fair value of Available-for-Sale financial assets not yet realised through sales.
-Pooled Investment Funds Adjustment Account (488) (479) Store of gains and losses arising from changes in the fair value of pooled investment funds since 1st April 2018 Capital Adjustment Account 17,814 15,437 Store of capital resources set aside to meet past expenditure.
-Collection Fund Adjustment Account (502) (483) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax surpluses/deficits.
-Pensions Reserve (19,804) (13,995) Balancing account to allow inclusion of Pension Liability in the Balance Sheet.
-The net liability arising from defined benefit obligation is £3,104k, as shown in note 34.
-Deferred Capital Receipts Reserve 35 48 Holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
-Accumulated Absences Account (8) (7) Balancing account to allow for differences in statutory requirements and proper accounting practices for staff leave and additional hours not taken at the year end.
-Total Unusable Reserves (1,988) (4,259)
+Reserve 31st March 2025 £000 31st March 2024 £000 Purpose of Reserve Revaluation Reserve 5,558 5,211 Store of gains on revaluation of non- current assets not yet realised through sales.
+Financial Instruments Revaluation Reserve (856) (270) Store of gains and losses arising from changes in the fair value of Available-for-Sale financial assets not yet realised through sales.
+Pooled Investment Funds Adjustment Account (492) (488) Store of gains and losses arising from changes in the fair value of pooled investment funds since 1st April 2018 Capital Adjustment Account 18,809 17,814 Store of capital resources set aside to meet past expenditure.
+Collection Fund Adjustment Account (177) (502) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax surpluses/deficits.
+Pensions Reserve (3,093) (19,804) Balancing account to allow inclusion of Pension Liability in the Balance Sheet.
+Deferred Capital Receipts Reserve 1,387 35 Holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
+Accumulated Absences Account (59) (8) Balancing account to allow for differences in statutory requirements and proper accounting practices for staff leave and additional hours not taken at the year end.
+Total Unusable Reserves 21,077 (1,988)